 - What types of water damage am I protected against and how much coverage do I have?

 For nine years, IBM has sponsored an annual Cost of Data Breach Study.

 I referenced the study in blog posts on the definition of cyber liability and cyber liability claim scenarios.
-But there’s more good research contained inside the study for business owners.
+But there’s more good data breach statistics contained inside the study for business owners.

 Today, I wanted to give you a 10,000 foot overview on the current trends occurring in data breaches.